Harry Cook (martial artist): Career

 Cook embarked on a career as a schoolteacher, but this was to be short-lived—only around two years.
 He successfully applied for a job in Japan.
 Cook had originally planned to travel to China, but, as he recalled in a 1988 interview, "at that time it was difficult to enter, so I opted for Japan as it was more Westernized and more modern."
 Arriving in Japan in the mid-1970s, Cook started work as a teacher of the English language.
 He had intended to visit the Japan Karate Association, but Terry O'Neill recommended visiting Morio Higaonna's Goju-ryu karate dojo, which Cook did.
 While he trained under Hirokazu Kanazawa occasionally, and also studied sword and stick fighting arts, most of his training was under Higaonna.
 In interviews conducted years later, Cook would speak very positively of Higaonna.

 After two years, Cook had reached 2nd dan.
 His work contract completed, he returned to England, but only stayed six months before coming back to Japan.
 He settled in Kyoto and began studying butokukan and naginata.
 Cook eventually returned to the United Kingdom, and was based in Haltwhistle, Northumberland.

 Cook founded his own school, the Seijinkai Karatedo Association, to teach his blend of Shotokan and Goju-ryu karate styles.
 The association now has branches in Ireland, Norway, and the United States of America, as well as the United Kingdom.

+Conviction

 In May 2011, Cook appeared in Newcastle Magistrates' Court facing charges of sexual assault.
 He pleaded guilty to charges in regard to a female from March 2006 to February 2011 and was held on remand awaiting sentencing at Newcastle Crown Court.
 In January 2012, Cook pleaded guilty to a further 29 charges, including indecent assault, sexual assault, making indecent images of children and possessing indecent images of children, a pornographic image of a child and a prohibited image of a child.
 In June 2012, he was sentenced to 10 years.
 Cook's family, who have renounced him, expressed their support and sympathy for the victims, and their utter condemnation of his actions.